Bankruptcy in Atlanta: Who is the Bankruptcy Trustee?

 The bankruptcy trustee plays an important role in both the Chapter 7 and Chapter 13 process and is the person who protects the interests of the creditors in bankruptcy.
-In Atlanta, there are many different trustees for Chapter 7 and Chapter 13 cases, and there is no way of knowing who your bankruptcy trustee will be until you actually file the bankruptcy petition.
+For bankruptcy in Atlanta and the rest of Georgia, there are many different trustees for Chapter 7 and Chapter 13 cases.
+There is no way of knowing who your bankruptcy trustee will be until you actually file the bankruptcy petition.

 Generally, a Chapter 7 or Chapter 13 trustee is an attorney or accountant, appointed by the government-employed United States’ Trustees, who administers a bankruptcy case.
 The trustee normally has a staff, including attorneys, who help him or her with the administration process.